banner

 4. Each member of the alliance can resist deception, reject temptation, and never cheat.

 From the perspective of internet enterprises, monopolies no longer require alliances.
-From the channel perspective, the spread of software is broader, and the speed of expansion grows exponentially; the marginal cost of products is nearly zero.
+From a channel perspective, the range of software deployment is broader, and the speed of expansion grows exponentially; the marginal cost of products is nearly zero.
 This makes it easier for internet products to form monopolies.
-Daily occurrences such as searches, chats, entertainment sources, and work management have already formed monopolies or are gradually moving towards monopolies.
+Every day, searches, chats, entertainment sources, and work management in life have already formed monopolies or are gradually moving towards monopolies.
 The normalization of monopolistic enterprises in the mobile internet ecology will become a landscape in the future internet industry.

 The core of internet ecological thinking is sharing and collaboration.#

-From the internet to the mobile internet economy, and then to the O2O of the Internet of Things, future giants like BAT are breaking deadlocks and building commercial connections and value realization channels between internet enterprises and traditional enterprises.
+From the internet to the mobile internet economy, and then to the IoT's O2O, future giants like BAT are breaking deadlocks and building commercial connections and value realization channels between internet enterprises and traditional enterprises.

 The reconstruction of value transmission from the internet to traditional business ecology#

 There are three elements in the value transmission process: information flow, capital flow, and logistics.
-Connection is the essence of the internet; by providing information and life services, the internet has changed the relationships of mutual connection between people, between people and the world.
-The internet connects people with information communication technology, connects people with business through network technology, and shortens or reconstructs the commercial value chain of value transmission through the efficiency of connection.
+Connection is the essence of the internet.
+By providing information and life services, the internet has changed the relationships of connection between people and between people and the world.
+The internet connects people with information communication technology and connects people with business through network technology, shortening or reconstructing the commercial value chain of value transmission through the efficiency of connection.

-The success of internet giants BAT is based on the reconstruction of commercial value through connection, such as Baidu's search (connecting people with information and services), Alibaba's e-commerce (connecting people with goods), and Tencent's social (connecting people with people).
+The success of internet giants BAT is based on restructured commercial value through connection, such as Baidu's search (connecting people with information and services), Alibaba's e-commerce (connecting people with goods), and Tencent's social (connecting people with people).

 Follow Media#

-Follow's impact on the disruption of traditional business formats is first reflected in the information intermediary industry, such as traditional print media and industries relying on traditional media, such as traditional advertising and public relations.
+Follow's impact on the disruption of traditional business formats is first reflected in the information intermediary industry, such as traditional print media, and industries relying on traditional media, such as traditional advertising and public relations.
 When information can be obtained anytime and anywhere through the internet and mobile internet, the centralized and time-delayed intermediary value of traditional media rapidly depreciates.
-As the information intermediary industry is also being reconstructed, the advertising and media industry will have to change its business model.
+As the information intermediary industry is also restructured, the advertising and media industry will have to change its business model.

-Society, on the other hand, is a purpose-driven united community.
-Modern society consists of various organizations or groups, where individuals are connected by interests and live together in a symbiotic and shared manner.
-However, due to geographical and technological limitations, connections among individuals are generally intermittent.
+Society, on the other hand, is a purposeful united community.
+Modern society is composed of various organizations or groups, where individuals are connected by interests and live together in a symbiotic and shared manner.
+However, due to geographical and technological limitations, the connections between individuals are generally intermittent.

-With the rise of mobile social media, we can pay attention to social relationships between people anytime and anywhere, and the construction of these social relationships is also creating unexpected commercial value.
-In essence, socializing is about sharing (personal value) and sharing information (value exchange), which is also the essence of social interaction in the mobile internet era.
+With the rise of mobile socializing, we can pay attention to social relationships between people anytime and anywhere, and the construction of these social relationships is also creating unexpected commercial value.
+The essence of socializing is sharing (personal value) and sharing information (value exchange), which is also the essence of socializing in the mobile internet era.

-From the perspective of the entire human historical development process, in primitive societies, the survival mechanism relied on a social mechanism based on full sharing and barter.
+From the perspective of the entire human historical development process, in primitive society, the survival of people relied on a social mechanism based on full sharing and barter.
 In the second stage of human evolution, the social mechanism emerged based on private property rights, which is a social and economic system based on exclusivity.

-Now, in the current mobile internet stage, the spirit of openness and sharing will revive once again, as people are increasingly willing to share and display their emotional expressions, personal skills, and connections to others.
+Now, in the current mobile internet stage, the spirit of openness and sharing is reviving.
+People are increasingly willing to share, displaying emotions, personal skills, and connections to others.
 People gradually connect through their social relationships to establish a common social obligation and code of conduct.
-In this sense, people express their state of existence and showcase their value through self-sharing, and the social relationships of the mobile internet era are built on this social psychological foundation.
+In this sense, people express their living conditions and showcase their value through sharing themselves, and the social relationships in the mobile internet era are built on this social psychological foundation.

 Personal relationship chains and communities are the two most common forms in social networks.
-If we think of these two forms as two typical scenarios in social networks, they are friends and groups/tribes.
-This is reflected in social products, one type being products like WeChat and Weibo that focus on individual users engaging in various social behaviors; the other type being products like Douban and Tieba that focus on circles and topics, based on topics and circles to obtain information and find interesting people or things, thereby better expanding their social circles, also known as vertical social products.
+If we recall these two forms as two typical scenarios in social networks, they are friends and groups/tribes.
+Reflected in social products, one type is products like WeChat and Weibo that unfold various social behaviors centered around individual users; the other type is products like Douban and Tieba that focus on circles and topics, based on topics and circles to obtain information and find people or things of interest, thereby better expanding their social circles, also known as vertical social products.

-Based on the dimensions of strong and weak relationships and virtual and real, four types of social relationships can be identified.
-The first type is socializing among acquaintances in virtual network spaces; the second type is socializing among strangers in virtual network spaces; the third type is socializing among strangers in reality; and the fourth type is socializing among acquaintances in reality.
+Based on strong and weak relationships and virtual and real dimensions, four types of social relationships can be distinguished.
+The first type is socializing among acquaintances in virtual network spaces; the second type is socializing among strangers in virtual network spaces; the third type is socializing among strangers in reality; the fourth type is socializing among acquaintances in reality.

-In the first type, based on the acquaintance relationship chain in virtual network spaces, many mature models can already be seen.
+In the first type, which is based on acquaintances' relationship chains in virtual network spaces, many mature models can already be seen.
 For example, through social websites and apps like Facebook, Renren, QQ, and WeChat, we constantly update our current status while sharing social information about friends, colleagues, and family.
-This is a typical way of interaction in the acquaintance relationship chain within internet social products.
+This is a typical way of interaction in the acquaintance relationship chain in internet social products.

-Often, many internet products or applications help us further strengthen relationships among acquaintances, such as the once-popular QQ Space games like "抢车位" (抢车位) and "偷菜" (stealing vegetables), and WeChat's "打飞机" (shooting planes) game, which are all typical internet applications based on enhancing acquaintance networks and interest sharing.
+Moreover, many internet products or applications help us further strengthen relationships among acquaintances, such as the once-popular QQ Space games like "抢车位" (抢车位) and "偷菜" (stealing vegetables), and WeChat's "打飞机" (shooting planes) game, which are all typical interest-sharing internet applications based on enhancing acquaintance networks and relationship chains.

 Looking ahead, the commercial value development based on the strong relationship chain of acquaintances in virtual spaces still holds very promising prospects.
-For instance, acquaintances can almost instantly share their experiential content with good friends.
-Additionally, the development of H5 games based on acquaintance social circles will also be a very important direction.
-People can satisfy their entertainment needs through games, but more importantly, they can enhance their acquaintance networks through this entertainment, expressing their care for friends and family through the strength of relationships in the strong relationship chain.
+For example, acquaintances can almost instantly share their experiential content with good friends.
+Additionally, the development of H5 games based on acquaintances' social circles will also be a very important direction.
+People can satisfy their entertainment needs through games while enhancing their acquaintance networks, expressing their care for friends and family through the strength of relationships in strong relationship chains.

 From the perspective of social relationship development, the evolution of weak relationship chains in virtual spaces differs significantly from that of strong relationship chains.
-This is because people are less likely to pay attention to the emotional changes of strangers; what they truly need is the expansion of interpersonal scope brought by weak relationship chains and the value exchange conducted through weak relationship chains.
+This is because people are less likely to pay attention to the emotional changes of strangers; what they truly need is the expansion of interpersonal scope brought by weak relationship chains and the value exchange facilitated by weak relationship chains.

-After segmenting needs and focusing on interests, people can often further achieve value exchanges.
-For example, people can recommend products to each other or engage in second-hand transactions within a weak relationship chain, and although this transaction is based on a weak relationship chain, it still has a certain relationship as its foundation, which is stronger than that between two complete strangers.
+After segmenting needs and focusing on interests, people can often further realize exchanges in terms of value.
+For instance, people can recommend products to each other or engage in second-hand transactions within a weak relationship chain, and although this transaction is based on a weak relationship chain, it still has a certain relationship as a foundation, being stronger in relationship strength than two completely unfamiliar individuals.

-Therefore, on one hand, some weak relationship chains in virtual spaces will gradually develop transactional demands in e-commerce; on the other hand, e-commerce enterprises will further strengthen their layout in social relationships within virtual spaces.
+Therefore, on one hand, some weak relationship chains in virtual spaces will gradually develop transactional demands in e-commerce, while on the other hand, e-commerce enterprises will further strengthen their layout in social relationships within virtual spaces.

-Thus, the RSS social ecology is based on three elements: values, value, and interests.
-That is, what you recognize, what you need, and what you focus on.
-The realization method is data.#
+It can be seen that the foundation of the RSS social ecology includes three elements: values, value, and interests.
+That is, what you recognize, what you need, and what you care about.
+The means of realization is data.#

 How to present information

-Information does not have to be published through advertisements or news; activities, surveys, and games can also be good ways to publish.
+Information does not necessarily have to be released through advertisements or news; activities, surveys, and games can also be good ways to publish.

-If it is just information pushing, that is advertising; if comments can be left, that is interaction.
+If it is just information push, then it is advertising; if comments can be left, then it is interaction.
 After interaction, a new content dissemination circle can be formed with other users, allowing users to participate in the content.

 Scene selection: Does the user have the usage scenario corresponding to the pushed information?